 This identity exemplifies the more general rule shown in Fig. 12.12 which also agrees with the fact that the operators in Eq.
 12.1 are diagonal in the overall quantum number q.
-Again this is simply a reflection of the locality, or no-transmutation, principle10 of section 8.2 (See in particular Fig. 8.7). $$\begin{bmatrix} b \\ anything \end{bmatrix} = 0 \quad \text{unless } a = b$$ Fig. 12.12 The locality, or no-transmutation, principle as in Fig. 8.7.
+Again this is simply a reflection of the locality, or no-transmutation, principle of section 8.2 (See in particular Fig. 8.7).

+Fig. 12.12 The locality, or no-transmutation, principle as in Fig. 8.7.

 Since we assume the set of particle types is complete, the identity operator is given by the sum over all particle types as in Fig. 12.13 where the sum includes the vacuum particle.
-We represent the identity $$\sum{a} a = \sum{a} |a\rangle \langle a| = \text{ identity } =$$ Fig. 12.13 The completeness relation for single lines.
+We represent the identity operator on the right in Fig. 12.13 as a straight unlabeled line.
+This is convenient since it allows us to extend labeled lines by appending unlabeled lines.
+As mentioned in note 7 from earlier in this chapter, this principle is not an axiom of our diagrammatics, but rather can be derived from the other rules we introduce in this section.
+See exercise 12.2. $$\sum{a} a = \sum{a} |a\rangle \langle a| = \text{identity} =$$ Fig. 12.13 The completeness relation for single lines.